Application Process and Requirements

 The application process is entirely online.
 The university uses a web-based application system, which allows applicants to track their admission progress and conduct most of the process electronically.
 APPLY ONLINE

-Applications for the following Fall term are due December 15.
-As early as possible in the admissions process, applicants should contact faculty directly whose research is of interest.
+M.S. and Ph.D. applications for the following Fall term are due December 1.
+As early as possible in the admissions process, although not required, applicants are encouraged to contact faculty directly whose research is of interest.

 - Transcripts of all completed university coursework.